 JetBrains Rider provides several ways to execute unit tests.
 Whichever way you choose, execution progress, test results, and output are displayed in the Unit Tests window, coverage results are shown in the Unit Test Coverage window.

 Before running coverage analysis, make sure that the PDB information exists for all target assemblies.
 The safest choice would be to set the Debug as the build configuration.

 Different ways of running and debugging unit tests

 There are following ways to run or debug unit tests:

-> - To continuously run all tests in the session until one of the tests fails, choose Repeat Tests Until Failure from the session's context menu, or go to in the main menu.
+To continuously run selected tests in the session until one of the tests fails, choose Repeat Tests Until Failure from the session's context menu, or from the main menu.

-> As tests are running in a unit test session, the Stop Execution button becomes active.
+As tests are running in a unit test session, the Stop Execution button becomes active.
 You can click this button to abort execution of the tests.
 You can run multiple unit test sessions simultaneously.
 However, when you debug tests, only one test session can be executed at a time.

 If necessary, you can always re-run the tests that you executed last by clicking Repeat Previous Run on the toolbar, pressing Ctrl+U, U or choosing in the menu.

 You can also re-run tests that failed by pressing Ctrl+U, F or choosingin the menu.

 JetBrains Rider automatically creates a new run configuration for each test session.
 The created run configuration stays synchronized with the corresponding session until you remove the session.